 Bollé has long been known as a provider of quality sunglasses, having manufactured and distributed eyewear worldwide for decades.
 What’s new in Bollé’s cycling sunglass line?

-- Bollé’s Vortex, worn by the Orica GreenEDGE cycling team, are versatile & available in a wide range of frame & lens colors
+- Bollé’s Vortex are versatile & available in a wide range of frame & lens colors

-- Bollé introduces the Breakaway & the 6th Sense specfically designed for cyclists in early 2014.
+- Bollé introduces the Breakaway & the 6th Sense specifically designed for cyclists in early 2014.

 Transitions, long known for their lenses that automatically change from light to dark and back, have partnered with Oakley and Nike to bring sports sunglasses to the market.Specifically for cyclists – Oakley Transitions in frames like Fast Jacket that are already a big hit with cyclists and Nike MAX Transitions, which come in at a very nice price point.With transitions – interchangeable is automatic.